 Your BI solution should provide you with the information that can help you achieve your desired business outcomes; those things that will make the most difference to your organization.

 You can get the most from your BI tool when you understand what you want your raw data to reveal.
+For example, imagine your goal is to increase revenue, and you prioritize increasing sales.
 Does your business need to focus on lost business, underperforming products or regions with new business opportunities?
 When you know what you want your analysis to reveal, it makes it easier to begin the analysis process.

-Your BI tools should allow you to drill deep into your data, providing a consolidated view of products, customers and financial data.
-As your single source of truth, your BI tool should facilitate a level of analysis that should eliminate doubt and wonder while uncovering what is really going on with your business.
+Your BI solution should allow you to drill deep into your data, providing a consolidated view of products, customers and financial data.
+As your single source of truth, your BI solution should facilitate a level of analysis that should eliminate doubt while enabling you to make fast, accurate decisions.

 Learn more about which metrics you might track, and report on, in business intelligence.
 Click here, or on the button below, to download the eBook.